laurelherting/lmh-headspace/AWS/examTips.md

 ### EC2-Spread Placement Group (deployment)
 * Q: How to: Deploy clustered application on a small number of EC2 instances.
-* The application must be placed across multiple Availability Zones, have high speed, low latency communication between each of the nodes, and minimize the chance of underlying hardware failure
+  The application must be placed across multiple Availability Zones, have high speed, low latency communication between each of the nodes, and minimize the chance of underlying hardware failure
-* answer: deploy the EC2 servers in a Spread Placement Group
+* A: deploy the EC2 servers in a Spread Placement Group

 ### AWS Storage Gateway
 * AWS service - acts as a file system mounted on an S3 bucket